trillek-team/trillek-computer/Keyboard.md

     15 14 13 12 11 10 9  8  7  6  5  4  3  2  1  0
     ----------------------------------------------
-    |     not used    |  A  k  k  k  k  k  k  k  k
+    | unused |  G  C  S  A  k  k  k  k  k  k  k  k

 Where :

+ - G (Alt Gr mod) If the bit is set to 1, this means that the Alt Gr Key is being pressed at same time
+ - C (Control mod) If the bit is set to 1, this means that the Control Key is being pressed at same time
+ - S (Shift mod) If the bit is set to 1, this means that the Shift Key is being pressed at same time
  - A (Action Bit) If the bit is at 1, this means that key is being pressed (Key Down).
 If is 0, means that the key was released (Key Up).
- - kkkkkkkk Key code of the key pressed or released
+ - kkkkkkkk Key code (scan code) of the key pressed or released

 Key codes are:

+- 0x05: Delete
+- 0x06: Alt Graphics
 - 0x08: Backspace
 - 0x09: Tabulator
 - 0x0D: Return